 Dr. Montessori believed that education should fit the child's stage of development.
 Young children from three to six have particular sensitivities to specific areas of learning at definite times.
 Children from six to twelve have particular characteristics that lead them to learn about different areas.
 The Montessori curriculum follows a definite plan that takes into account these sensitivities and characteristics.

 Each Montessori classroom includes specially designed materials and equipment that enable children to work independently.
-Children learn responsibility by the real life practice of properly using and returning the materials to the shelves ready for the next person.
+Children learn responsibility by the real-life practice of properly using and returning the materials to the shelves so that they are ready for the next person.

-The sensorial exercises help children to refine their senses and to give names to their experiences, such as tallest, bitter, sphere and maroon.
+The sensorial exercises help children to refine their senses and to give names to their experiences, such as tallest, bitter, sphere, and maroon.
 The sensorial materials include the bells, which help the children learn musical tones.
-In the language area children learn to hear individual sounds in words, along with seeing and feeling these sounds by using letters cut from sandpaper and mounted on boards.
-They learn these sounds can be put together to form words.
+In the language area, children learn to hear individual sounds in words, along with seeing and feeling these sounds by using letters cut from sandpaper and mounted on boards.
+They learn that these sounds can be put together to form words.